mitsuba-renderer/drjit/docs/random.rst

 Random number generation
 ========================

-Enoki ships with a vectorized implementation of the `PCG32 random number generator <http://www.pcg-random.org/>`_ developed by `Melissa O'Neill
+Enoki includes a fully vectorized implementation of the `PCG32 random number generator <http://www.pcg-random.org/>`_ developed by `Melissa O'Neill
 <https://www.cs.hmc.edu/~oneill>`_.
 To use it, include the following header: